 Create Your Own Plan

 You can create your own plan as you can see from above.
 Remember to celebrate your wins.
 Decide what you will do to mark it when you’re at the planning stage so you have another motivator to get you across the line.
 It could be a spa pamper, or a meal with friends or something specifically related to what you are doing – Mary might choose some fancy new running shorts!

-Taking the time to do all this planning properly from the outset is key to having the best results.
+If you are looking for ways to positively impact your health, then taking the time to do all this planning properly from the outset is key to having the best results.
 So, don’t rush this.
 Do take advantage of your enthusiasm, but stay realistic.
 You could also choose to have a friend as your ‘accountability buddy’ which helps particularly well in the early days of forming new behaviour patterns.
 Or you might choose to work with a health coach to really get you to where you want to be.
 I’d love to hear what your goals are and how you plan to achieve them.
-Drop me a line at email@example.com and let me know.
+Drop me a line at firstname.lastname@example.org and let me know.